-It is only the worst of lot, that are thrown into this hole.
-The society damns those who are different here – after wounding them and conditioning them such that they are embarrassed of wounds and are afraid of showing them even to each other.
+It is only the worst of the lot, that is thrown into this hole.
+The society damns those who are different thereafter wounding them and conditioning them such that they are embarrassed of wounds and are afraid of showing them even to each other.
 It is only the different ones who cab revolt and down here one can see how absurd such an idea.
-For one casee that these damned people have given up on life.
+For one case that these damned people have given up on life.

 But I try helping them in seeing upwards towards the stars and telling them they can still grab them, something that I might never find for myself.
 I could never convince them but we become such good friends while I try to convince them.

 You ask – why won’t I try to climb myself?
-Why, when I convince others of their abilities to do so, am myself unwilling to try?
+Why, when I convince others of their abilities to do so, am I unwilling to try?
 But, don’t you see even if I do manage to climb up the hole, I would never be able to walk away until there is a single person in it – until there is even possibility of a person entering.
 I can not be happy by just escaping – I must destroy the hole itself.
-I know chances of that happening are low.
-But I am satisfied enough with that smile I get from people when, upon my encouragement they look uptowards stars and stars shine in their eyes as they smile and also the smiles from the person who has escaped the hole and is about to move on.
+I know the chances of that happening are low.
+But I am satisfied enough with that smile I get from people when upon my encouragement, they look up towards stars and stars shine in their eyes as they smile and also the smiles from the person who has escaped the hole and is about to move on.
 To know someone remembers one amid his or her happiness.